tsipkens/aubos/README.md

 aso = Aso(Nr, R);
 ```

-Then, build a phantom refractive index field.
+Then, we build a phantom refractive index field.
 For example,

 ```Matlab
 bet = normpdf(aso.re, 0, 0.3);